ppy/osu-wiki/wiki/Glossary/en.md

 There are many reasons for guest difficulties to exist:

-- etiquette in the community can make it difficult for multiple creators to upload beatmaps of the same song around the same time
+- Etiquette in the community can make it difficult for multiple creators to upload beatmaps of the same song around the same time.
-  - a different mapper, interested in mapping that song, may choose to contribute a difficulty to the other mapper's set instead
+  - The guest creator, interested in creating a beatmap that song, may choose to contribute a difficulty to an existing work in progress beatmapset instead.
-- they may also decide, after-the-fact, upon playing the other map that they like the music and want to create a difficulty for it
+- The guest creator may also decide, after-the-fact, upon playing the beatmap that they want to create a difficulty for it.
-- or the mapper does not want to put in the effort in creating the difficulties on their own, but rather would want to just create one and give it to another mapper
+- The guest creator did not want to put in the effort in creating the difficulties on their own, but would rather just create one and give it to another creator.

 On the other hand, it may be the creator who wants a few guest difficulties:

-- to give the mapset a "community effort" feel
+- To give the mapset a "community effort" feel.
-- simply because they do not want to create such difficulties by themselves
+- The creator did not want to create such difficulties by themselves

 Guest difficulties are often requested by private messages in-game or via forum private messages.
 Guest difficulties can also be requested in the modding queues, especially those who are offering to do them.

-More than one guest mapper is allowed to contribute to a beatmapset, including creators from any one of the four game modes.
-If an additional game mode is to be featured in a mapset, that game mode must have at least two difficulties that follows the [Ranking Criteria](/wiki/Ranking_Criteria).
-Each guest creator is also allowed to create more than one difficulty to contribute to the mapset, as long as the number of difficulty versions created by the guest mapper does not exceed the number of difficulty versions of the creator/uploader (this is to determine who should upload the mapset).
+More than one guest creator is allowed to contribute to a beatmapset, including creators from any one of the four game modes.
+If an additional game mode is to be featured in a beatmapset, that game mode must have at least two difficulties that follows the [Ranking Criteria](/wiki/Ranking_Criteria).
+Each guest creator is also allowed to create more than one difficulty to contribute to the beatmapset, as long as the number of difficulty versions created by the guest creator does not exceed the number of difficulty versions of the creator/uploader (this is to determine who should upload the beatmapset).

 ## H